Hong Kong Basic Law Consultative Committee: Composition

 The Consultative Committee had 180 members.
 Some of members were nominated by designated organisations, but most of them were invited directly by the Drafting Committee members, who also vetoed over nominations of the organisations.
 The BLCC members also included the Senior Unofficial Members of the Legislative Council of Hong Kong, Lydia Dunn and of the Executive Council, Chung Sze-yuen, who were appointed by the British colonial government.
 It also included a number of social activists who called for a faster pace of democratic reform, such as Lee Wing-tat and Frederick Fung.
 The Consultative Committee was criticised of favouring over the conservative business and professional interests, and nominating some key pro-Beijing figures.
 Lau Chin-shek of the Hong Kong Christian Industrial Committee was initially nominated by a labour joint conference to stand for selection by was turned down by Xu Jiatun on the ground that "quite a few businessmen in Hong Kong resented him."

 The Consultative Committee formed eight sub-groups, namely the structure of the Basic Law; the political structure; law; residents' rights and duties; finance, business, and economy; culture, science and technology, education and religion; external affairs; and the relationship between Central Authorities and the Special Administrative Region.
 Although it was planned to seek the views of Hong Kong residents, groups, ministries and individuals in China, but no formal machinery was established for this purpose.

 The effectiveness of the BLCC was doubted as the public opinion was pushed through the BLCC which the Consultative Committee would merely report the diversity of the views to the Drafting Committee, but not indicate the degree of public support of the public views.

 Election

 At the first meeting of the Consultative Committee during the election of the executive committee of the BLCC, a BLDC member, Y. K. Pao showed up to chair the meeting although he was not a BLCC member.
-He ignored procedures and proceeded to read out a list of 19 names saying who would be the chairman and who would be secretary is so on, and then he directed the gathered members to elect them with a round of applause.
+He ignored procedures and proceeded to read out a list of 19 names saying who would be the chairman and who would be secretary and so on, and then he directed the gathered members to elect them with a round of applause.
 This kind of arrangement was commonplace on the Mainland but not in Hong Kong and it led to complaints.
 Although another meeting was called to rectify the violation of procedures, the same nineteen members were chosen and seven officers were also "elected".